Candidates for Weight Loss Surgery

 - Have support from family, spouse, or close friends.

-- Surgery is not recommended for the mentally ill or impaired, patients known to abuse alcohol or drugs, or those with an eating disorder such as bulimia.
+- Surgery is not recommended for the patients known to abuse alcohol or drugs, or those with an eating disorder such as bulimia.

 For more information, please email the Genesis Center For Weight Management or call 563-421-8361.